ese-unibe-ch/ese2014-team3/README.md

 ## Installation

-No special installation necessary.
 Clone project and run it on localhost with Jetty or Tomcat.
+Expects a Postgres database with

+user: postgres
+password: admin

 ## Test version